PrefectHQ/actions-prefect-deploy/README.md

 | deployment-file-path | Relative path to your Prefect deployment file.
 Defaults to `./prefect.yaml` | false |
 | all-deployments | If set to "true", all deployments defined in prefect.yaml will be deployed.
 This will override the deployment-names input.
 Defaults to "false" | true |

+**Note**: When setting the `deployment-file-path` only associate deployment-names that are included in that deployment file.
+If you attempt to pass a prefect deployment that is not included in that file, the action will fail.

 ## Examples

 ### Simple Prefect Deploy